Which Apple Watch should I buy?

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 Apple is the leading name in the smartwatches market.
 An Apple Watch puts your phone’s screen on your wrist, so you can receive texts, calls, emails and calendar alerts with your phone firmly in your pocket.
+Or even, as with the Apple Watch Series 3 LTE, while your iPhone is safely at home.
 While all models look very similar, we’ve found that they aren’t all created quite the same.

 Processor, price and features – these are just some of the differences between Apple Watch devices.
-In the table below, we take a look at the two latest smartwatches from Apple, the Series 1 and Series 2, and the older Apple Watch Sport.
+In the table below, we take a look at the latest smartwatches from Apple, from the Series 1 through to the Series 3.
 We’ve found models that track steps without error, but we’ve also found one Apple Watch version that overstated calorie-burn by more than 30%.
+If you just want to read the full reviews, head over to our Apple Watch reviews.

 We compare the notification and messaging features of every Apple Watch, as well as how quickly it completes tasks, to help you pick the right one for you.
 To check the accuracy of the fitness tracking, our test participants walk on a calibrated treadmill at 4.8km/h for 10 minutes and run at 9-10km/h for 10 minutes.
 They also complete a routine of daily tasks, such as loading and unloading the dishwasher, and carrying the shopping.
 To find out more about the challenges all wearables face in our labs, see how we test smartwatches.